databricks/cli/docs/commands.md

  * `--json` - either inline JSON string or @path/to/file.json with request body
  * `--vpc-id` - The ID of the VPC associated with this network.

-### `bricks account networks delete` - Delete a network configuration.
+### `databricks account networks delete` - Delete a network configuration.

 Deletes a Databricks network configuration, which represents a cloud VPC and its resources.
 You cannot delete a network that is associated with a workspace.

 This operation is available only if your account is on the E2 version of the platform.

-### `bricks account networks get` - Get a network configuration.
+### `databricks account networks get` - Get a network configuration.

 Gets a Databricks network configuration, which represents a cloud VPC and its resources.

-### `bricks account networks list` - Get all network configurations.
+### `databricks account networks list` - Get all network configurations.

 Gets a list of all Databricks network configurations for an account, specified by ID.

 This operation is available only if your account is on the E2 version of the platform.

-## `bricks account o-auth-enrollment` - These commands enable administrators to enroll OAuth for their accounts, which is required for adding/using any OAuth published/custom application integration.
+## `databricks account o-auth-enrollment` - These commands enable administrators to enroll OAuth for their accounts, which is required for adding/using any OAuth published/custom application integration.

 These commands enable administrators to enroll OAuth for their accounts, which is required for adding/using any OAuth published/custom application integration.

 **Note:** Your account must be on the E2 version to use These commands, this is because OAuth is only supported on the E2 version.

-### `bricks account o-auth-enrollment create` - Create OAuth Enrollment request.
+### `databricks account o-auth-enrollment create` - Create OAuth Enrollment request.

 Create an OAuth Enrollment request to enroll OAuth for this account and optionally enable the OAuth integration for all the partner applications in the account.